super7ramp/croiseur/doc/how-to/Plug-a-solver.md

 SPDX-License-Identifier: GPL-3.0-or-later
 -->

-## How to: Plug a new solver provider
+## How to: Plug a new solver

 TODO

 ### See also

-- TODO croiseur presenter SPI Javadoc
+- TODO croiseur solver SPI Javadoc